Black Mamba (character): Fictional character biography

 Tanya Sealy was born in Chicago.
-A former call girl, she was chosen under unknown circumstances by the Roxxon Oil Company to partake in a covert operation to retrieve the Serpent Crown.
+A former call girl, she was chosen by the Roxxon Oil Company to partake in a covert operation to retrieve the Serpent Crown.
 The executives at Roxxon had a device surgically implanted in Sealy's brain which granted her superhuman abilities.
 Working together with three other snake-themed villains, Sidewinder, Anaconda, and Death Adder, she became a founding member of the Serpent Squad.
-During her first mission, Black Mamba nearly overcame the Thing, but was defeated.
-She also encountered Iron Man while searching for a powerful weapon known as the microscanner.

-Invited by Sidewinder to join his criminal organization, the Serpent Society, Black Mamba accepted.
-Before working with Roxxon, she was a call-girl, and while the money was satisfying, it was not a steady income, so she jumped at the opportunity to earn vast amounts of money with Sidewinder.
-While in the Serpent Society, Black Mamba gained great friendships in Diamondback and Asp, and also became romantically involved with Sidewinder.
-During Viper's infiltration of the group, Black Mamba stood loyally with Sidewinder, which Viper was ready to kill her for.
-When Diamondback turned over a new leaf, it sparked something in Black Mamba.
-She joined her friends Diamondback and Asp in forming BAD Girls, Inc. and worked several mercenary-for-hire missions.
-She also briefly served in Superia's all-female group, the Femizons, but betrayed the group to aid Captain America and Paladin.
+Black Mamba later joins Sidewinder's group, the Serpent Society, intending to have a steady source of income.
+While in the Serpent Society, Black Mamba becomes close friends with Diamondback and Asp.
+The three later form the mercenary group BAD Girls, Inc. She also briefly serves in Superia's all-female group, the Femizons, but betrays the group to aid Captain America and Paladin.

 For some time, Black Mamba served in Crimson Cowl's Masters of Evil in hopes of a large profit while battling the Thunderbolts.

-Black Mamba eventually went back to the Serpent Society.
-She also fought Luke Cage and Iron Fist, and was shocked to realize her group had been hired by Cable himself.
+She later returns to the Serpent Society.

 During the "Civil War" storyline, Black Mamba appears along with Diamondback and Asp as a member of Captain America's anti-registration group.
-She took part in the final battle of the "war", but did not accept the offer of amnesty that came with Captain America's surrender.
+She takes part in the final battle of the "war", but does not accept the offer of amnesty that came with Captain America's surrender.